apache/seatunnel-web/README.md

     dir: /dj
   project:
     # The default project name of dolphinscheduler
+    # You may need to create the project first in dolphinscheduler
     default: test_dj
   tenant:
     # Which tenant been used to submit script